louiscaruso/book-app/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
+- Feature 01:
+ - Number and name of feature: Feature 1  As a user, I want my application to load quickly so that I have an enjoyable experience.
+  Estimate of time needed to complete: 1.5 hours
+  Start time: 1:30
+  Finish time: 3:00pm
+  Actual time needed to complete: 1.5 hours
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.
+0-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->